gijit/gi/README.md

 Luajit in particular is an amazing backend to target.
-In our quick and dirty 500x500 matrix multiplication benchmark, luajit *beat even statically compiled go* code by a factor of 3x.
+In our quick and dirty 500x500 random matrix multiplication benchmark, luajit *beat even statically compiled go* code by a factor of 3x.
 Go's time was 360 msec.
 Luajit's time was 135 msec.
-Julia uses optimized
-BLAS for this task and beats both Go and luajit by multiplying in 6 msec, but is too immature and too large to be a viable embedded target.
+Julia uses an optimized BLAS library for this task and beats both Go and luajit by multiplying in 6 msec, but is too immature and too large to be a viable embedded target.